Image of boardwalk trail in Big Bay State Park with tall trees and grasses and Lake Superior popping through.

 Located three miles off the shores of Bayfield, Wisconsin is an island that sees over 200,000 visitors annually – Madeline Island.
 Originally a fur trading post, today the island is a popular tourist destination during the summer months for those looking to slow down and enjoy island time.

 I visited Madeline Island with Sam for the first time in 2024 and we had the best time exploring the island, enjoying the shores of Lake Superior, and recharging.
-It’s a great vacation destination whether you are traveling solo, as a couple, or with children – everyone will enjoy the island!
+It’s a great vacation destination whether you are traveling solo, as a couple, or with children – and this guide has everything you need to make the most of your trip.

 This 3-day Madeline Island Itinerary details what to do during your visit and answers common questions about planning a trip to this unique Wisconsin destination.